-Welcome to Berlin - the capital of Germany, which has been enormously affected since the Wall came down, commanding global interest as a destination.
-In no other European metropolis has so much changed in recent years.
+Welcome to Berlin - the capital of Germany, which has changed drastically since the Wall came down, commanding global interest as a destination.
 Walking through Berlin you will see evidence of different historic periods in a short time, from medieval buildings to the famous sightseeing landmarks like the Brandenburg Gate, Reichstag and East Side Gallery.
-Today Berlin presents itself as a young, dynamic metropolis open to the world right in the heart of Europe, setting new trends in architecture, art and fashion.
+Today Berlin is a young, dynamic metropolis open to the world right in the heart of Europe, setting new trends in architecture, art and fashion.
 Discover its diversity – enjoy Berlin!

 Dortmund is one of Germany’s diverse and dynamic cities of the 21st century, located in the North Rhine-Westphalia region of the country.
 Modern Dortmund is vibrant and cultural, well-known for its excellent shopping, beer and football.
 But there is another, altogether gentler, side to this former industrial powerhouse.
 Dortmund has great theatres and cultural centres, a range of fascinating museums and, with half the city given over to parks and gardens, enough green areas to sooth the senses.